Tuesday, September 30, 2014

 "In short, to the Spaniard's black-letter text, it was best, for awhile, to leave open margin." --Benito Cereno

 In May 2012, Melville scholar Wyn Kelley spoke at the MIT Unbound symposium in a panel on Unbinding the Book.
-Check out her presentation “Leaving an Open Margin: the Example of Herman Melville" which examines "the margin as a creative space for writers, critics, and artists."
+Her presentation “Leaving an Open Margin: the Example of Herman Melville" examines "the margin as a creative space for writers, critics, and artists."

 Friday, September 26, 2014